NonNavi/Vertex-Render-For-Godot-4/README.md

 ```
 - ### Built-in Pixel Shading compatibility
 I recommend sticking to using unshaded shaders, as they're the most stable, however in case you need the shader to use more complicated graphical effects like, SSAO,
-SSIL, SDFGI, SSR, ReflectionProbes, Hemishperic Ambient Light and such, you'll need to change your code a bit to accomodate for that.
+SSIL, ReflectionProbes, etc. and such, you'll need to change your code a bit to accomodate for that.
 ```GLSL
 shader_type spatial;